Skip to main content

 ScraperAPI is similar to ScrapingBee — a proxy-based API that handles rendering, CAPTCHAs, and rotation.
 It differentiates on pricing (generous free tier) and geo-targeting options.

-Why it stands out: 5,000 free requests per month is the most generous free tier among proxy-based APIs.
+Why it stands out: ScraperAPI's recurring monthly free allotment (5,000 requests) is among the most generous of any proxy-based API.
 The API is straightforward — append your URL to the ScraperAPI endpoint and get HTML back.
 Supports geotargeting, custom headers, and session persistence.

 Pricing: 5,000 free requests/month.
 Paid plans from $29/month.
 Competitive per-request pricing at scale.